subverb/subverb/doc/GivingHelp.md

 After that main description, a list of known subverbs is generated and printed grouped by their `$SV_GROUP` specifications.

+Finally, for a extensive application description, `doc/<application>/HELP.md` is printed, if that file isn't found, `doc/<application>/README.md` is used instead.
+This should include more detailed information for the user.

 ### Subverb-specific messages ###

 When the default subverb `help` is called with an parameter, the subverb`s